bitlabstudio/django-multilingual-tags/README.rst

-Add the ``TaggingFormMixin`` to any of your modelforms of a model, you want to tag and configure the field with the settings dictionary.
+Add the ``TaggingFormMixin`` to any of your modelforms of a model, you want to tag and configure the field with the settings dictionary. ``allowed_tags`` configures how many tags a user may add.
+If it's set to 0 (default), it means, that the input is not limited.

 .. code-block:: python